-Inflammation is now linked to just about every health condition from rheumatoid arthritis, cancer, heart disease, diabetes, asthma, and even Alzheimer’s.
+Inflammation is now linked to every health condition, from rheumatoid arthritis, cancer, kidney and heart disease, diabetes, asthma, and Alzheimer’s.
 According to a Harvard Medical School report, “Chronic inflammation plays a central role in some of the most challenging diseases of our time.”

 But what is inflammation?

 If you’ve ever twisted your knee, cut your finger, or been stung by an insect, you have firsthand experience with inflammation.
 Inflammation represents an essential survival mechanism that helps the body fight off hostile microbes and repair damaged tissue.
-Yet there is another side of inflammation that can be harmful rather than helpful to human health.
-There’s evidence that inflammation, promoted in part by such factors as obesity, smoking, and a sedentary lifestyle, contributes to various diseases.
+Yet, another side of inflammation can be harmful rather than helpful to human health.
+There’s evidence that inflammation, promoted partly by factors such as obesity, smoking, and a sedentary lifestyle, contributes to various diseases.

 Types of Inflammation

-Acute inflammation comes on rapidly, usually within minutes, but is generally short-lived.
-Many of the mechanisms that spring into action to destroy invading microbes switch gears to cart away dead cells and repair damaged ones, and inflammation dissipates within a few hours or days.
+Acute inflammation occurs rapidly, usually within minutes, but is generally short-lived.
+Many mechanisms that spring into action to destroy invading microbes switch gears to cart away dead cells and repair damaged ones, and inflammation dissipates within a few hours or days.

 On the other hand, chronic inflammation often begins with the same cellular response.
 Still, it morphs into a lingering state that persists for months or years when the immune system response fails to eliminate the problem.
 Unchecked, the immune system prompts white blood cells to attack nearby healthy tissues and organs, setting up a chronic inflammatory process that plays a central role in some of the most challenging diseases of our time, including rheumatoid arthritis, cancer, heart disease, diabetes, asthma, and even Alzheimer’s.